All right. Where were we?

 Unfortunately, Tigger arrives and mistakes the bottle as a present for him.
 You have to chase him down, and wait a minute, Sora.
 It could be fun to watch Tigger zonked out on laudanum.
 But no, our hero insists, and he chases after Tigger, which seems like it was… meant to be a mini-game, maybe involving those packages, but is just normal walk-up-and-chat in the final.
 The gang fills Tigger in on what’s going on, and of course Tigger suggests that bouncing will solve everything.
 Yup, today’s mini-game is about bouncing to restore Pooh’s memory.
 I’m not sure if Sora goes along with this as part of his policy to go along with his friend’s suggestions no matter how stupid they are, or if it’s just in hopes of getting Tigger to return the bottle, because he sure has a death-grip on it.

 Tigger’s game, Balloon Bounce, is probably the most skill-based on the KH2 100 Acre Wood mini-games.
 Luckily, its story objective is almost nonexistent.
 You have three attempts in which to bounce on 10 balloons.
 This requirement is so piddling that if the game didn’t stop dead to tell you you won, I’d have probably missed it!
-You have to replay the game to get your stamp from Jiminy.
+You have to replay the game to get your stamp from Jiminy, which has higher standards.

-At this point, we arbitrarily cut to Pooh later that night, sleeping on his own in the house.
+At this point, we arbitrarily cut to Pooh at night, sleeping on the floor of his house for no reason… except the obvious.
+After all, Sora’s nowhere to be seen.
 Remember how I said the flashback at the start of Pride Lands didn’t seem like Kingdom Hearts’ usual method of storytelling?
 This scene also takes place away from the player-character, though I suppose it’s better than the other because it’s not a flash forward or back.
 You guessed it though: it’s here to once again recreate a scene from one of the films.
 In this one, Pooh floats out of his body and sees the end of 100 Acre Wood in KH1, when Sora said goodbye, except Sora is simply a shadow.
 It seems Pooh’s starting to remember… but he just can’t remember Sora, and the segment ends.

 If you go back to visit Kanga, she has this to say: “When Pooh isn’t his normal self, it affects us all.
 It isn’t just Pooh, we want everyone to be well.”
 It’s a cute line, and really ties into the familial nature of 100 Acre Wood.